opencadc/caom2/caom2-artifact-download/README.md

 `org.opencadc.caom2.download.retryAfter` is the number of hours after failed downloads should be retried.

-if `org.opencadc.caom2.download.tolerateNullChecksum` is true, download Artifacts with a null checksum.

 ### cadcproxy.pem
 Certificate in /config is used to authenticate https calls to other services